 I am consumed by the artistic and neuroesthetic aspects of the impetus and paralysis of emotions (intentional), mood (accidental), and non-pathological forms of melancholia.
 Much of what I make is audio and performance based.
 I'm a multi-disciplinarian and a performer.
 But I'm not comfortable with the "performance artist" label.
 There are magnificent artists practicing within this genre, but the contemporary landscape of performance art has become largely and inextricably synonymous with a philosophy of bromidic confession or prosaic provocation without imagination and of solipsism without art or craft.

 The most technically elegant take is rarely in the final cut.
 I am moved by ferocity and frailty, by accidents and imperfections, by scripted and choreographed moments that appear haphazard or improvised.
-During the incubation and creation of much of my recent work, my mind has been on Hildegard von Bingen and Joan of Arc, on Laura Mulvey’s seminal "Visual Pleasure and Narrative Cinema”, on scopophilia, and on the 1970s videos and performances of Joan Jonas and Hannah Wilke.
+During the incubation and creation of much of my recent work, my mind has been on Hildegard von Bingen, Joan of Arc, and on the landscapes and sounds of the Finnish archipelago and Lapland in winter.